alyahadi/HELIOS_Schedule-Optimization/README.md

 ### Task Classification

-The API accepts free-text task names and classifies them into one of five task types using keyword matching:
+The API accepts free-text task names entered by user and classifies them into one of five task types using keyword matching:

 | Keyword | Task Type |
 |---|---|